nefarius/socksifier/README.md

 # Socksifier

-A DLL which hook the `connect()` std call to redirect sockets to SOCKS proxy server.
+A windows DLL which hook the `connect()` std call to redirect sockets to SOCKS4 proxy server.

 ## Build